ShrikantaMazumder/ShrikantaMazumder/README.md

 [![Shrikanta's GitHub Banner](./assets/GitHubHeader.png)](http://shrikantamazumder.com/)

 ### 👨🏻‍💻 &nbsp;About Me

-Hey there 👋
+Hello there 👋

-I’m Shrikanta, a Jr. Software Developer, creative coder and self-proclaimed developer who specializes in Flutter, iOS and Node.JS.
+I’m Shrikanta, a backend engineer, creative coder and self-proclaimed developer who specializes in Flutter, iOS and Node.JS.
 I make it my mission to develop applications that run blazing fast.

 Want to know more about me?
 [Check out my portfolio.](http://shrikantamazumder.com/)

 <br>